Revanth-03/revanthStopWatch/README.md

 [W3Schools](https://www.w3schools.com/jsref/met_win_setinterval.asp) - for the setInterval() method used to update the stopwatch display.

-The [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) framework for providing the responsive UI components used in the application.

 ## Additional Information
 For more information on the stopwatch application and how it works, please refer to the comments in the JavaScript code.